Skip to main content

 ]

 Packages of type wrappers, with namespace 'com.sonatype.wrappers' and config packages with namespace 'com.sonatype.configs' will be omitted when an entry point for the analysis is being established.
-Similarly, methods belonging to OktaLoginWrapper class with namespace 'com.sonatype.wrappers.OktaLoginWrapper.java' will be omitted when establishing an entry point.
+Similarly, methods belonging to the OktaLoginWrapper class with namespace 'com.sonatype.wrappers.OktaLoginWrapper.java' will be omitted when establishing an entry point.

-• An entry point is any method signature that aligns with the selected Callflow strategy.
+• An entry point is any method signature that aligns with the selected strategy.
 For example, for JAVA_MAIN strategy, all entry point methods have public static void main as method signature.

 • You can use regular expressions when specifying the namespace.

-Example: For org.foo.example you can use regular expressions with '/' at the start and end of the string as,
+Example: For org.foo.example, you can use regular expressions with '/' at the start and end of the string as /^org\\.+.*\\.example\$/

-1. Using the Parameter includes
+4. Using the Parameter Includes

 1. .jar files are evaluated separately, and

-2. .jar files are evaluated when invoked by the main application
+2. .jar files are evaluated when invoked by the main application.

 The includes parameter specifies a target path for the artifacts to be analyzed.
 It limits the scope of the analysis, resulting in better precision and reducing the utilization of system resources.

-callflow: [
+reachability: [

 enable: true,

-entrypointStrategy: [
+entrypointStrategy: 'ACCESSIBLE_CONCRETE'

 includes: [